-Allan McArtor is Chairman of Airbus Americas, Inc. In this leadership role, McArtor enhances relationships with Airbus' customers, suppliers and government representatives.
-He is instrumental in providing strategy and vision for Airbus companies throughout the United States, Canada and Latin America.
-McArtor has increased the company's commercial aviation market share throughout the region and established the A320 Aircraft Assembly Line in Mobile, Alabama.
+Allan McArtor was Chairman of Airbus Americas, Inc. In this leadership role, McArtor enhanced relationships with Airbus' customers, suppliers and government representatives.
+He was instrumental in providing strategy and vision for Airbus companies throughout the United States, Canada and Latin America.
+McArtor increased the company's commercial aviation market share throughout the region and established the A320 Aircraft Assembly Line in Mobile, Alabama.